lodosgroup/lpm.lodosgroup.org/content/docs/usage/delete-package.md

 sudo lpm --delete lzip
 ```

-LPM will then delete the package along with its associated dependencies if there are any.
+LPM will then delete the package from your system along with its associated dependencies if there are any.